Running WRF¶

 mpiexec -np 4 ./wrf.exe

-When the run is complete, a successful simulation will print SUCCESS COMPLETE WRF at the end of the wrf.log file (or rsl.out.0000 for parallel execution).
-The following new files may be present, depending on user settings:
+Upon successful completion, SUCCESS COMPLETE WRF is printed to the end of the wrf.log file (or rsl.out.0000 for parallel execution).
+The following files are generated based on user settings:

 - rsl.out.* and rsl.error.*

-(For MPI runs only) Pairs of WRF model standard out and error files, one each for each processor used
+(MPI runs only) pairs of WRF standard out and error files, one each per processor

 - wrfout_d0x_YYYY-MM-DD_hh:mm:ss

-The WRF model output, where x denotes the domain ID, and the remaining variables represent the date and time for which the file is valid; multiple wrfout files may exist, and/or multiple time periods may be included in each file, depending on the user settings for namelist options history_interval and
+WRF output, where x denotes the domain ID, and the remaining variables represent the date and time for which the file is valid; multiple wrfout files may be generated and may include multiple time periods, depending on namelist settings for history_interval and frames_per_outfile.

 - wrfrst_d0x_YYYY-MM-DD_hh:mm:ss

-Files that may be used to restart a simulation.
-They are created if the restart_interval setting in the namelist.input file is within the total simulation time.
+Files used to restart a simulation.
+These are created if restart_interval in namelist.input is within the total simulation time.
 Here, x denotes the domain ID, and the remaining variables represent the date and time for which the file is valid.

-Check the times written to any netCDF output file by issuing something similar to the following (specify the actual name of a single file):
+Use “ncdump” to check the times written to any netCDF output file, using the following syntax (using the actual name of a single file):

 ncdump -v Times wrfout_d0x_YYYY-MM-DD_hh:mm:ss

-start_time = the restart time (<date> of the restart file; in &time_control)
+start_time = the restart time (<date> of the restart file)

 Run wrf.exe as usual.

-The following additional namelist options are available to use for restarts:
+The following additional namelist options are available for restarts:

 Note